 The text in the item column with a dash after it allows space for you to write in specifics, such as feed for different types of animals or different types of tools or supplies needed for a single task – like milking.

-The water inventory should inlcude far more than stockpiled bottles or jugs on hand.
-All water purification supply, Life Straws, rainwater collection system checks, and empty jugs to collect rainwater, should also be a part of this inventory.
+The water inventory should include far more than stockpiled bottles or jugs on hand.
+All water purification supplies, Lifestraw filters, rainwater collection system checks, and empty jugs to collect rainwater, should also be a part of this inventory.

-In addition to rainwater collection system checks, I also recommend recording the health and prospective gallons other water collection vessels can provide: swimming pool, bathtub, hot tub, creek, stream, ponds, etc.
+In addition to rainwater collection system checks, I also recommend recording the state and prospective gallons that other water collection vessels can provide: swimming pool, bathtub, hot tub, creek, stream, ponds, etc.

-As with the livestock prepper inventory template (and other templates delow) a dash after an entry in the item column and empty entries leave a space for you to personalize the entry to suit your specific stockpiled preps.
+As with the livestock template a dash after an entry in the item column and empty entries leave a space for you to personalize the entry to suit your specific stockpiled preps.

 Remember to plan for gardening both off grid without the use of fuel-powered equipment to prep and tend to the garden, and for indoor growing as well.